nicolasgcode/CSVForge/README.md

 # CSVForge

-A minimalist and modular Python toolkit for cleaning, normalizing, and standardizing CSV datasets.
-Originally designed for healthcare data integration, **CSVForge** is built to be data-agnostic, making it suitable for any tabular data workflow.
+A minimalist and modular Python toolkit for cleaning, normalizing, and standardizing CSV datasets, built to be data-agnostic, making it suitable for any tabular data workflow.

 ## Core Features